kaarenmonroy/activities/README.md

-# Simple Client
+# Converting Files

-This service has 4 APIs to create, read, update and delete from a data base, to only simulate the logic it has to have for a CRUD model with Java.
+Example code using Python to convert Json files to excel or csv files by using pandas to read, import and use data frames operations such as convert files to other formats.